 Michael Christofi is a Lecturer in Innovation and Entrepreneurship at the School of Management and Economics at Cyprus University of Technology.
 He serves as Senior Editor of Information Technology & People and Associate Editor of International Marketing Review.
-His research interests lie on the interface of innovation, marketing and entrepreneurship, with a particular focus on marketing innovation, technological innovations and well-being, entrepreneurship, strategic agility and organizational ambidexterity.
-His research work has bee 1 published in premier publication outlets, such as in British Journal of Management, Journal of World Rusiness, Small Business Economics, Journal of Business Research, Technological Forecasting & Social Change, International Journal of Human Resource Management, International Business Review, European Management Aceview and International Marketing Review, among others.
+His research interests lie on the interface of innovation, marketing and entrepreneurship, with a particular focus on marketing innovation, technological innovations and well-being, entrepreneurial marketing, strategic agility and organizational ambidexterity.
+His research work has bee i published in premier publication outlets, such as in British Journal of Management, Journal of World Rusiness, Small Business Economics, Journal of Business Research, Technological Forecasting & Social Change, International Journal of Human Resource Management, International Business Review, European Management aceview and International Marketing Review, among others.
 He has also co-authored several book chapters and won various awards for his research work and academic service.
-Dr. Christofi has served and serves as a guest-cutor for several special issues at leading journals such as, British Journal of Management, Technovation, Furopean Journal of Marketing, Journal of Business Research, Journal of Business Ethics, Technological Forecasting & Social Change, Furopean Journal of Marketing, Journal of Business Research, Journal of Business Ethics, Technological Forecasting & Social Change, Furopean Journal of Marketing, Journal of Business Research, Journal of Business Ethics, Technological Forecasting & Social Change, and International Marketing Review, among others.
+Dr. Christofi has served and serves as a guest-canor for several special issues at leading journals such as, British Journal of Management, Technovation, Furopean Journal of Marketing, Journal of Business Research, Journal of Business Ethics, Technological Forecasting & Social Change, and International Marketing Review, among others.

 Ioanna Stylianou is an Assistant Professor in Statistics and Economics at UCLan Cyprus.
-Her research has been published in highly esteemed publication outlets such as Business and Society Review, European Economic Rev. ew, and Empirical Economics.
+Her research has been published in highly esteemed publication outlets such as Business and Society Review, European Economic Review, and Empirical Economics.

-Luas Hadjielias is an Assistant Professor of Entrepreneurship & Family Business at Cyprus University of reennology.
-His research includes issues such as collective entrepreneurship and innovation, family business enu preneurship, social and psychological perspectives in family businesses and SMEs, and international entrepreneurship.
-Elias won various awards for his research work and academic service and he has published sci ntific articles in international prestigious journals, such as Annals of Tourism Research, Small Business Economics, International Business Review, Journal of Business Research, International Journal of Entrepreneurial Behavior and Research, Journal of Business and Industrial Marketing, and Journal of Family Rv ness Strategy, among others.
-Dr. Hadjielias has also served and serves as a Guest-editor of special issues at leading journals such as British Journal of Management, Journal of Business Research, Technovation, Technological Forecasting and Social Change, International Marketing Review, Journal of Business Ethics, and European Journal of Marketing.
+Luas Hadjielias is an Assistant Professor of Entrepreneurship & Family Business at Cyprus University of Technology.
+His research includes issues such as collective entrepreneurship and innovation, family business enumereneurship, social and psychological perspectives in family businesses and SMEs, and international entrepreneurship.
+Elias won various awards for his research work and academic service and he has published scintific articles in international prestigious journals, such as Annals of Tourism Research, Small Business Economics, International Business Review, Journal of Business Research, International Journal of Entrepreneurial Behavior and Research, Journal of Business and Industrial Marketing, and Journal of Family Review are such as British Journal of Management, Journal of Business Research, Technovation, Technological Forecasting and Social Change, International Marketing Review, Journal of Business Ethics, and European Journal of Marketing.